-If you want to apply to Rhode Island College, the deadline for Fall 2023 admissions is March 15 and the application fee costs $50.
+If you are thinking about applying to Rhode Island College, the deadline for Fall 2024 admissions is 3/15 and the fee for the application costs $50.

 These are the application deadlines for Rhode Island College.